Glutamate oxaloacetate transaminase (GOT)

 - Myopathies: Muscle trauma (including “down” animals), rhabdomyolysis, white muscle disease (vitamin E-selenium deficiency), and infectious myositis (black leg or Clostridial myositis), and muscular dystrophy may result in marked increases.
 Serum CK activity will also increased.
 Note that as AST has a longer half life than CK (particularly in horses), increases in AST persist for longer than increases in CK activity.
 Therefore, in chronic muscle disease, AST may be increased, whilst CK activity may be normal.
 When there is active muscle disease, both CK and AST activities are usually increased (and CK will decline more rapidly as the injury resolves due to the shorter half).
 In dogs, the degree of increase in AST is proportionally higher than that of ALT activity with muscle injury potentially helping to discriminate between hepatic and muscle sources of ALT activity increases in dogs with severe muscle injury (Valentine et al 1990).

 - Liver disease: AST activity will increase in liver disease that causes hepatic injury as for ALT.
 Increased activity seen with hepatocellular injury often are not as high as those seen with muscle damage.
 CK activity are normal unless there is concomitant muscle disease.
 Other liver specific enzymes (SDH or GLDH) would also be increased in activity.
 In cats, AST appears to be a more sensitive marker of liver injury (activity is often mildly increased with normal ALT activity in conditions such as pyogranulomatous hepatitis secondary to feline infectious peritonitis virus infection).
 In one study in 7 horses with carbon tetrachloride-induced hepatocellular injury, increases in AST activity lagged behind increases in SDH or LDH5, being above baseline at 24 hours versus 4 hours post treatment.
 The activity also remained increased for up to 6 days after administration, likely due to the long half-life in horses (Bernard and Divers 1989).
+In horses with experimental equine parvovirus infection, AST activity does increase just after peak viremia but increases are less consistent and are of lower magnitude than increases in SDH or GLDH activities (Tomlinson et al 2020)

 - Hyperthyroidism: Just like ALT, AST activity may be increased in cats with hyperthyroidism.
 Increases in both enzymes (and ALP) are generally mild.